 I chose to live my life as fully as I could.

 You have one chance to live fully.
 Are you doing it?

-This story was submitted to Love What Matters by Jill Ethier, Personal Strategist & Author of When the Meaning is Lost.
-Submit your story here.
-For our best love stories, subscribe to our free email newsletter.
+This story was submitted to Love What Matters by Jill Ethier, personal strategist and author of When the Meaning is Lost.
+Be sure to subscribe to our free email subscribe for our best stories.